lobaro/txt4print/README.md

 ## Limitations
 The is no warranty for anything!

-The script was written for a printing small text files, and will not be very useful for other files.
+The script was written for a printing small ASCII text files, and will not be very useful for other files.
 It supports long lines and many lines and binary, non-ASCII data, but you will not be happy typing those back in.